moderneinc/enterprise-jenkins-ingest/README.md

 The [seed.groovy](/seed.groovy) Job DSL script generates jobs that publish ASTs either to Artifactory or Nexus.
 They are mutually exclusive, so please follow one of the two configuration options:

-### Configure Git settings
+#### Configure Git settings
-1. In [seed.groovy](/seed.groovy) there is a [git remote settings](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/seed.groovy#L102-L104).
+1. In [seed.groovy](/seed.groovy) there is a [git remote settings](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/seed.groovy#L102-L104) section.
 Provide the base URL for your SCM server, e.g. `https://github.com/` and the Jenkins crendentials ID for the credentials to use to access the repositories.

 #### If you want to publish ASTs to Artifactory